 Boost Cost Effectiveness and Profitability

-When implemented properly, telehealth services can be both affordable and provide significant profit.
+When implemented properly, telehealth programs can be both affordable and provide significant profit.
 For starters, SaaS telemedicine systems are significantly cheaper than other intricate medical systems.
 According to the University of Pittsburg Medical Center (UPMC), healthcare practices can save up to $86.64 whenever a patient chooses to connect virtually through a telehealth platform rather than in person.
 While a number of your patients may still require in-person treatment, funneling some of your appointment load through a telemedicine system can significantly trim your practice’s spending.

 Telehealth can also improve spending efficiencies by reducing appointment cancellations, which typically cost a practice money.
 A study performed during the COVID-19 pandemic found that in a 10-week period, only one out of 825 telehealth visits were canceled, whereas, in this same 10-week period a year prior, 527 in-person appointments were canceled.
-This reduction in cancellations save practices money, as patient no-shows can waste valuable resources and take time away from physicians.
+This reduction in cancellations can save practices money, as patient no-shows can waste valuable resources and take time away from physicians.

 Improves Clinical Workflows and Overall Efficiency

-The implementation of telehealth services also has the potential to improve clinical workflows and boost overall efficiency.
+The implementation of telehealth processes also has the potential to improve clinical workflows and boost overall efficiency.
 According to a report by the Medical Group Management Association (MGMA), practices with the lowest operating costs, and the highest percentage of revenue per-physician use telehealth services to treat their patients.
 These telehealth tools boost efficiency by allowing healthcare teams to communicate more effectively and access patient data with ease.

 Spurs The Development of New Business Models

 Telehealth systems are shifting the way many practices structure their workflows and treatment methods.
 These digital tools allow health care providers to widen their patient base as they can issue care at a far greater distance.
 Additionally, healthcare practices can use telehealth to design more convenient and accessible treatment processes that, before networked systems, would’ve been challenging to implement.
-According to mHealthIntelligence, “Specialists are now finding that they can launch their own telehealth platform to consumers, offering their services online much like a banker, real estate agent or other business people.”
+According to mHealthIntelligence, “Specialists are now finding that they can launch their own telehealth platform to consumers, offering their services online much like a banker, real estate agent or other businesspeople.”
 Additionally, telehealth systems can give your practice a competitive edge against local retail clinics and attract a broader range of patients.
 Practices that implement telehealth services can offer extended hours of care to their patients, which in turn can provide greater access to those who may not be able to make an appointment at normal operating hours.

 Improves the Quality of Patient Care